 - Prep the sauce: In a medium bowl, whisk all of the ingredients for the peanut sauce together, or blend together in a blender.

 - Mix: In a large bowl, toss the cooled noodles, carrots, cucumber, cabbage, and sauce together.
+If the sauce is too thick, add a splash of water to thin out.

 - Serve: add crushed peanuts, fresh cilantro, or enjoy it as is